IT’S A BEST BUY BECAUSE:

 WHAT IS IT?

 The Corvette is a two-seat, rear-drive sports car available as a coupe with a rear hatchback and a removable “targa” roof panel, and as a retractable-hardtop convertible.
-Last year, the Corvette underwent the most significant engineering change in its storied history when it was redesigned as a mid-engine vehicle, with the engine located behind the passenger compartment (like many high-end exotic sports cars).
+For 2020, the Corvette underwent the most significant engineering change in its storied history when it was redesigned as a mid-engine vehicle, with the engine located behind the passenger compartment (like many high-end exotic sports cars).
 For now, the sole engine is a 6.2-liter V8 with 490 horsepower (or 495 with the optional “free flow” exhaust system included in the Z51 Performance Package), which is coupled to an 8-speed dual-clutch automatic transmission with paddle shifters (sorry traditionalists, a true manual transmission is no longer offered).
 Available features include a head-up display, front curb-view camera, rearview camera mirror, heated and ventilated seats, heated steering wheel, wireless smartphone charger, and an adjustable front suspension that raises the nose of the car to avoid scraping on steep driveway entrances and the like.

 VALUE IN CLASS